0x213F/website-0x213F/_posts/2022-07-16-how-to-be-an-owner.md

 a typical _employee_ should work hard to uphold the company. (increase profits, hit kpis, et al.)

-**_reminder: the emotion you are trying to impose on employees is fear. in fear for their wellbeing, employees should work hard to ensure that the company succeeds._**
+**_reminder: employees should (subconsciously) be fearful for their wellbeing. this should increase productivity amongst employees, ensuring the company's success._**

 as such, _the owner_ should be seen as synonymous to an employee. "one of us."